 This course integrates reading and writing instruction to engage students in the rigors of college work.
-Through strategic instruction and guided practice, students strengthen reading skills and gain practice in writing college essays.
+Through strategic instruction and guided practice, students strengthen college reading skills and gain practice in writing college essays.
 Through an exploration of knowledge and learning in higher education, students are encouraged to think critically.
 This three-credit course is a prerequisite for WRT 100 and carries a Humanities designation.

 What have former students said about CRL 101?

 - "The methods of teaching allowed me to improve my skills.
 Nightly reading made me create habits.
 Strict habits, because there was usually a quiz soon after the readings were assigned.
 The readings were not too long, which would have made me feel overwhelmed, and the material we were reading was interesting."

 - “My vocabulary has increased tremendously throughout the semester.
 In high school I barely learned any new words because our teacher never really explained how important it is to look up unfamiliar words.
 This class taught me that you haven’t done your job if you didn’t stop to look up any words you find unusual.”